My Experience Buying and Using the Giro Vanquish Helmet

 The Goggles: The reason I bought it.

 They’re everything I expected and I am happy.
-They do not rest on any part of my face and the lack of ear pieces feels pretty free, just like what I hoped for.
+They do not usually rest on any part of my face and the lack of ear pieces from sunglasses feels pretty free, just like what I hoped for.
 The Zeiss logo is in my peripheral vision, just like reviews say.
 It would be nice not to see that, but I don’t always notice.
 The goggles do pop off fairly easily, but not so much in actual use, more as it is sitting it the car (unless I forget and try to scratch my nose).

 I’d like to see the helmet come with more lenses.
 The darker ones are a bit too dark for the speckled lighting on a treed trail, especially near sunset or sunrise.
 They have made a lense that is mostly clear, and those new gouges would be less noticable if the clear one had been an option rather than an additional purchase.
-Polarized options would be nice too.

 The eye protection of the visor/goggles is good enough that I open my eyes wider and relax my face much more than with sunglasses.
 The wider area coverage of the UV protection is a bonus too.